blacklocus/jquery-formlink/README.md

     $(form).formlink();

-This will generate an <a> at the end of the form with the FormLink.
+This will generate an &lt;a&gt; at the end of the form with the FormLink.

 TODO custom callback option...